scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

    terminal window ``conda install sphinx matplotlib``.
 #.
 In a terminal window, browse to the ``scipy/doc`` directory.
 Note the
    presence of the file ``Makefile``.
 #.
-If this is your first time building the docs, execute ``git submodule
+Execute ``git submodule update --init``.
-   init``.
-After you’ve initialized for the first time, enter ``git submodule update`` instead.
-Some of the documentation theme files are not distributed with the main ``scipy`` repository; this keeps them up to date with `git submodules`_.
+   Some of the documentation theme files are not distributed with the main ``scipy`` repository; this keeps them up to date using `git submodules`_.
 #.
 Enter ``make html-scipyorg``.
+If you have multiple version of Python on
+   your path, you can choose which version to use by appending ``PYTHON=python3.7`` to this command, where ``python3.7`` is to be replaced with the name of the Python you use for SciPy development.
-This uses the `Make build automation tool`_
-   to execute the documentation build instructions from the ``Makefile``.
+   This uses the `Make build automation tool`_ to execute the documentation build instructions from the ``Makefile``.
    This can take a while the first time, but subsequent documentation builds are typically much faster.